fairfaxmedia/ffxnz-load-stylesheet/README.md

 ## Usage

-    // Load arbitrary styles into a <style> tag, to appear at the end of the <body>
+    // Load arbitrary styles into a &lt;style&gt; tag, to appear at the end of the &lt;body&gt;
-    // (if present in the DOM), otherwise at the end of the <head>.
+    // (if present in the DOM), otherwise at the end of the &lt;head&gt;.
     // Note that we use the nz.ffx psuedo-namespace to prevent collisions var myStylesheet = nz.ffx.loadStylesheet(
         'body {background-color: rgb(255, 0, 0);}',